Stochastic Perturbations in the Fractional Nonlinear Schr\"odinger Equation: Well-posedness and Blow-up: Introduction

+Motivated by these developments, we analyze the impact of multiplicative noise on the fractional nonlinear Schr\"odinger equation.
+Central to our analysis is the derivation of stochastic generalizations for mass and energy.
+We establish stochastic Strichartz estimates for the fractional Schr\"odinger propagator $e^{-i t(-\Delta)^{\alpha}}$, which, when combined with their deterministic counterparts, enable us to prove almost sure local well-posedness of \eqref{orie} in the Sobolev space $H^\alpha(\mathbb{R}^n)$ (Theorem \ref{RLT}).
+In addition, we extend these results to the global regime.
+A key technical achievement involves deriving a prior bound on the $H^\alpha$-norm of solutions through these generalized energy principles, which ultimately establishes global existence for \eqref{orie} (Theorem \ref{thm1}).

+The question of the effect of white noise on blow-up has been widely studied also in the context of Schr\"odinger equation.
+The blow-up phenomena in classical nonlinear Schr\"odinger equations were first mathematically studied by Bouard and Debussche \cite{AD05} in the focusing supercritical case.
+Using a stochastic generalization of the variance identity and a control argument, they proved that the spatially smooth noise can cause blow-up immediately with positive probability for any given smooth initial data.
+See also \cite{AD03} for the additive noise case.
+Notably, the rescaling approach introduced by Barbu, R\"ockner and Zhang \cite{BRZ17} extended beyond well-posedness analysis, proving instrumental in characterizing blow-up dynamics for classical stochastic nonlinear Schr\"odinger equations.

+We investigate the blow-up criteria for the focusing stochastic fractional nonlinear Schr\"odinger equation (corresponding to $\lambda=-1$ in \eqref{orie}).
+Building on the methodology of Bouard and Debussche \cite{AD03, AD05}, we develop a stochastic generalization of the virial identity via It\^o’s formula.
+A central challenge arises from the failure of the classical variance-virial law in fractional settings.
+For the standard nonlinear Schr\"odinger equation ( corresponding to $\alpha=1$), the variance-virial law governs the evolution

+provided the initial data satisfies $\int_{\mathbb{R}^n}|x|^2\left|u_0\right|^2 d x<+\infty$ holds.
+However, this argument breaks down for $\alpha \neq 1$, since identity \eqref{VV} fails in this case, as one readily checks by dimensional analysis.
+Inspired by the idea of Boulenger, Himmelsbach and Lenzmann \cite{BHL16}, we introduce a localized virial law by replacing the unbounded function $x$ in \eqref{VV} with a suitable cutoff function $\varphi_R$ such that $\nabla \varphi_R(x) \equiv x$ for $|x| \leqslant R$ and $\nabla \varphi_R(x) \equiv 0$ for $|x| \gg R$.
+This regularization enables rigorous analysis of the time evolution for the localized virial quantity, thereby establishing blow-up criteria for the stochastic fractional nonlinear Schr\"odinger equation \eqref{orie} (Theorem \ref{thm2}).

 This paper is organized as follows.
-In Section 2, we introduce some notations and state our main results in this present paper.
-In Section 3, we construct a truncated equation and prove the existence of a local solution of equation \eqref{orie} in the whole space.
-Meanwhile, we use the stopping time technique, deterministic and stochastic fractional Strichartz inequalities to prove the global existence of the original equation \eqref{orie}.
-In Section 4, we establish a sufficient criterion for blow-up of radial solution.
-In section 5, we give a specific example to understand the influence of noise on the propagation of waves.
-Some tedious proofs of lemmas are left in Appendix A.
+In Section \ref{sec2}, we introduce some notations and state our main results.
+In Section \ref{sec3}, we prove the existence of a local solution of the equation \eqref{orie} by using deterministic and stochastic fractional Strichartz inequalities.
+Meanwhile, we investigate the global existence of the original equation \eqref{orie}.
+In Section \ref{sec4}, we establish a sufficient criterion for blow-up of solution.